alvarobartt/covid-daily/docs/index.rst

-.. coronavirus_daily_data documentation master file, created by sphinx-quickstart on 10/05/2020.
+.. covid_daily_data documentation master file, created by sphinx-quickstart on 10/05/2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to coronavirus_daily_data's documentation!
+Welcome to covid_daily_data's documentation!
 ===========================================================

 .. toctree::